jacobhusband/fitness-log/README.md

 5. Fill out the form on the create page and hit submit.
 6. Select the workout that was created on the saved page and hit add selected workouts.
 7. Choose the day to do the workout from the calendar.

-### Other Features

-- Delete any added workouts by clicking on the workout then clicking on the x icon.